CellularPrivacy/Android-IMSI-Catcher-Detector/STYLEGUIDE.md

 #### Important note on Commits

-* Please DO NOT issue a commit on folder ['MERGESOURCE'](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/tree/master/MERGESOURCE) (ONLY store for clean source of useful apps)
+* If you added foreign code, please reference it in our [SOURCES](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/SOURCES).
-* If you submit a commit, please make sure to explain it poperly
+* If you submit a commit, please make sure to explain it poperly.
-* ALWAYS respect the [LICENSE](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/LICENSE) this project is licensed with
+* ALWAYS respect the [LICENSE](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/LICENSE) this project is licensed with.

 #### On Bugs and Suggestions